gooddata/gooddata-git-workflow-example/README.md

 have different IDE preferences.
 We are using `httpYac` CLI tools to run CI/CD scripts as well.

 `httpBook` is based on the `httpYac` and adds an option to view `.http` files as Jupyter notebooks.
-We recommend using this extension if you're planning to run HTTP commands mostly manually and would like to add reach description to each command.
+We recommend using this extension if you're planning to run HTTP commands mostly manually and would like to add rich description to each command.

 ### Setting up environment variables